ondramie/pithy/README.md

 # Debugging Demystified
 The goal of this project is to create a software tool that helps a programmer debug his or hers stack trace with solutions from the website Stack Overflow.
+It is estimated that more than 49% of a programmers time is spent debugging.
+It is also estimated that 30% of a programmers time is spent searching for solutions - mostly through google search and/or Stack Overflow.

 The data was acquried from the Stack Overflow archive.
 The size of the archive is over 100GB.

 # Folder Structure
 + `input` - gets input from Stack Overflow and ingests into S3
+    + `aiflow` - schedules download
 + `convert` - converts xml to json; ingests json to Elastic Search
     + `spark` - converts XML to JSON through spark job
 + `flask` - original interface (defunct)